ToniAndstrom/daylight_app/README.md

 ## Description

 This project uses Symfony 7 for showing daylight time changes in different parts of the country.
-A form is created where user can input a name of any city and displays the change in daylight length in minutes during the year in that location.
+A form is created where user can input a name of any city and displays the change in daylight length in minutes in that location.

 ## Getting Started